• Home

 Errors appeared in papers accepted and presented at NeurIPS

 According to Tian, the NeurIPS findings are even more troubling because the errors appear in papers that were accepted by the conference.
-In the academic world of AI, “publish or perish” is more than a cliché: hiring and tenure often hinge on accumulating peer-reviewed publications.
+In the academic world of AI, “publish or perish” is more than a cliché: Hiring and tenure often hinge on accumulating peer-reviewed publications.
 Yet under long-standing academic norms, even a single fabricated citation would, in principle, be grounds for rejection.
 References are meant to anchor a paper in the existing body of research—and to demonstrate that its authors have actually read and engaged with the work they cite.

-“It’s definitely a bigger escalation in the sense that these were this first documented cases of hallucinated citations entering the official record of the top machine learning conference,” Tian said, pointing out that since NeurIPS 2025 had an acceptance rate for main track papers of 24.52%, each of these papers beat out 15,000 other papers despite containing one or more hallucinations.
+“It’s definitely a bigger escalation in the sense that these were the first documented cases of hallucinated citations entering the official record of the top machine learning conference,” Tian said, pointing out that since NeurIPS 2025 had an acceptance rate for main track papers of 24.52%, each of these papers beat out 15,000 other papers despite containing one or more hallucinations.
 “These survived peer review, and were published in the final conference proceeding,” he said.
 “So it’s definitely a big moment.”

 Around half of the papers with hallucinated citations were papers that were likely to be AI-generated themselves or had a high amount of AI use, he added.
 “But what we were really focused on in this investigation is the citations themselves,” he said.
 AI detection tools have often been criticized for false positives in attempting to identify machine-written text.
 But Tian argued that hallucination detection is a different class of problem, with GPTZero’s tool checking verifiable facts—searching the open web and academic databases to confirm whether a cited paper actually exists.
 The company says the tool is more than 99% accurate, and for the NeurIPS analysis, every flagged citation was also reviewed by a human expert on GPTZero’s machine-learning team.